 Another entrepreneurial philanthropist who put deep imprints on America was George Eastman.
 As founder of Kodak in upstate New York, he popularized photography in the early 1900s.
 When he began, the photographic process was all art and guesswork, and no science.
 During the frantic start-up phase of his company, for example, a calamitous failure of the gelatins used in his photo-developing process threatened to kill his firm.
 It eventually turned out that the cows whose carcasses were being boiled down to create the industrial gelatin had been shifted to new pastures where their forage lacked sulfur, and that tiny missing ingredient was enough to wreck the delicate chemical process.

 Determined to figure out the basic chemistry of photography so he wouldn’t be prisoner to these inconsistencies, Eastman started hiring chemists from an obscure little school in New England known as Boston Tech.
-Grateful for the well-trained minds he came to rely on, Eastman later funded much of the transformation of Boston Tech into today’s MIT, including building the new campus where that university now resides.
+Grateful for the well-trained minds he came to rely on, Eastman later funded much of the transformation of Boston Tech into today’s MIT, including building the entirely new campus where that university now resides.
+At the moment Eastman presented his offer, the college was on the verge of failing and shutting down.
 Eastman likewise nurtured the University of Rochester into a great research and educational facility, including creating its medical school from scratch.

 Eastman adored music, and had a huge pipe organ installed in his home and played every morning to wake him as his alarm clock.
 One friend who accompanied him on a New York City trip where they took in 12 operas in six days described Eastman as “absolutely alcoholic about music.”
 This passion led to one of the great cultural gifts in American history, as Eastman methodically created and built to world prominence the Eastman School of Music at Rochester, which currently enrolls 500 undergraduates, 400 graduate students, and 1,000 local child and adult students.
 The Eastman School was important in Americanizing and popularizing classical music, and remains one of our country’s top cultural institutions.